Advertiser Disclosure

 You can apply for Ontario seniors dental benefits online or by mail.
 If your application is approved, you will receive a welcome package and dental card in the mail with a July 31 expiry date.
 Present your card to the dental provider at every visit to receive the services under the program.

 Your yearly coverage will need renewal every year.
-You will get a notification by mail if you will still be eligible for the Ontario seniors dental benefits.
+You will get a notification by mail if you are still eligible for the Ontario seniors dental benefits.

 Ontario Guaranteed Annual Income System (GAINS)